Amyloidosis Samples for Research

 Bay Biosciences provides high quality, clinical grade, fresh frozen tumor tissue bio-specimens, cryogenically preserved sera (serum), plasma and peripheral blood mononuclear cells (PBMC) biofluid samples from patients diagnosed with Amyloidosis.

-The amyloidosis sera (serum), plasma and peripheral blood mononuclear cells (PBMC) biofluid are processed from patients peripheral whole-blood using customized collection and processing protocols.
+Moreover, the serum, plasma and PBMCs are processed from patient’s peripheral whole-blood using customized collection and processing protocols.

 Amyloidosis Overview

-Amyloid protein deposits, or amyloidosis, may be localized to organs, such as the lung, skin, bladder, or bowel, or they can be systemic which means that the deposits may be found throughout the body.
-Systemic amyloidosis is the most common.
-Although amyloidosis is not a type of cancer, it may be associated with certain blood cancers like multiple myeloma.
+Alternatively, they can be systemic, which means that deposits may appear throughout the body.
+Notably, systemic amyloidosis is the most common.
+Although amyloidosis is not a type of cancer, it may, however, associate with certain blood cancers like multiple myeloma.

 Types of Amyloidosis